Alpine Meadows avalanche: 1 dead, 1 seriously hurt in Lake Tahoe, officials say

 The injured skier sustained severe lower body injuries and was transported to the hospital, officials say.

-The avalanche happened Friday morning in the area of Subway ski run, which is a known area for beginners.
+The avalanche happened Friday morning near the area of Subway ski run, which is a known area for beginners.

-The ski resort is still open, but the Subway sky run area is closed.
+The ski resort is still open, but the Subway ski run area is closed.

 A storm passing through the area Thursday dumped several inches of snow at Squaw Valley-Alpine Meadows.
 An avalanche at Alpine Meadows in 1982 killed seven people, including several employees of the ski resort.

-Note: UPDATE: Cole Comstock, 34, of Blairsden, CA has been identified as the deceased in the avalanche that occurred at #AlpineMeadows— Placer Sheriff (@PlacerSheriff) January 17, 2020